Is Fisher-Price's new play set too fancy for kids?

 This time, instead of a bike, a toy made for preschoolers sparked the criticism.
 It’s called “Fisher-Price Snacks for Two.”

-The two-role playset for “little foodies” is a pretend charcuterie snack set loaded with plastic pretend food, including a soft salami, pull-apart grapes, crackers, plates and fabric napkins.
+The two-role playset by Fisher-Price, which is owned by Mattel, Inc., for “little foodies” is a pretend charcuterie snack set loaded with plastic pretend food, including a soft salami, pull-apart grapes, crackers, plates and fabric napkins.

 L.O.L.
 SURPRISE!
 DOLL MAKER DEFENDS ANATOMICALLY CORRECT ‘BOY TOYS’